-These programs are designed for autistic and/or severely communicatively impaired students.
-Staff is trained in the TEACCH Model as developed at the University of North Carolina.
-A very defined program provides the structured environment required for children to learn.
+These classrooms are designed for students with autism and/or severely communicatively impaired students grades K-12.
+The program is based off the TEACCH Model as developed at the University of North Carolina.
+A defined model that provides the structure and visual supports required for the children to learn.
+There are opportunities for integration in general education settings.
 Related services are provided as designated on students' IEPs.